 Evaluating the Impact of Cognitive Behavioral Therapy on the Life Trajectory of Youth in High-Crime Contexts

-Countries experiencing high levels of violent crime are trapped in a high-crime, low-growth cycle: crime acts as a barrier to growth; low growth, in turn, has negative effects on the creation of economic opportunities, which lowers the opportunity cost of criminal activity, especially for young men.
-We see this borne out in Honduras in particular, where the homicide rate is 10 times the WHO's threshold for conflict-level violence.
-Currently, there is a lack of interventions to effectively address this cycle.
+Countries experiencing high levels of violent crime are trapped in a high-crime, low-growth cycle.
+Crime acts as a barrier to growth, and low growth, in turn, has negative effects on the creation of economic opportunities, which lowers the opportunity cost of criminal activity, especially for young men.
+We see this cycle borne out in Honduras in particular, where the homicide rate is 10 times the WHO's threshold for conflict-level violence.
+Currently, no interventions effectively address this cycle.
 Traditional labor market-readiness training programs common in Central America and elsewhere in the developing world do not target at-risk individuals' decision-making about criminal activity or violent behaviors.
-However, cognitive behavior therapy (CBT) -- an approach to reducing self-destructive behaviors by teaching individuals to evaluate and modify the way they think and decisions they make -- has shown potential for reducing criminal behavior among high-risk young men in certain urban settings, under the right conditions.
+However, cognitive behavior therapy (CBT) - an approach to reducing self-destructive behaviors by teaching individuals to evaluate and modify the way they think and decisions they make - has shown potential for reducing criminal behavior among high-risk young men in certain urban settings, under the right conditions.